lycronaldo/sjtu-courses/2020fall/AcademicWriting.md

 ## How to Write an Academic Paper

-<center>Author: Jianbang Xian (120037910056)</center>
+<center>Jianbang Xian (120037910056)</center>
-<center>Email: sinkinben@sjtu.edu.cn</center>
+<center>sinkinben@sjtu.edu.cn</center>

 <center><h2>Abstract</h2></center>

-This article mainly discuss two questions, that are how to choose a research topic and how to write an academic paper.
+This article mainly discusses two questions, that are how to choose a research topic and how to write an academic paper.
 Choosing a good topic is half the success of the paper.
 Some of my views on topic selection about Software Engineering are given in this article.
 Then, this article divides the problem of how to write an academic paper into five steps: (1) get the tools ready, (2) write a paper proposal, (3) write an outline for each chapter, (4) fill in each chapter and (5) revise the paper iteratively.

 ## 1 Introduction

 Being able to write an academic paper is a critical skill for graduate students.
 It is also an important skill that continue to serve us if we intend to enter the PhD career, or any specific field that involves analytical writing[<sup>[1]</sup>](#refer-anchor-1).
 However, academic writing is no way an easy task as it consists of lengthy procedures of conducting thorough research and the ability to write skillfully.
 Therefore, we should know some basic rules or skills of academic writing when we enter the master career.
 In this article, I will introduce some of my views on academic writing.

 As we know, the premise of writing a great paper is to have a good idea.
 In the field of Computer Science or Software Engineering, the core of the paper is the software system we built or the algorithm(s) we implemented.
 Therefore, our ideas are all around the software or algorithm(s).
 Once we have a new insight into a problem, we can solve it by programming, and then record the solution and experimental results, which will become a paper.

 The first thing we need to know is that, what is a paper?
 Olivia Valdes, a professor of Yale University, points out that, a paper describes the research work in the context of other related work.
-In particular, it describes the problem we are solving, our solution, our experiments and results, our contribution to the general research area, related work in the area, and future directions for our work[<sup>[2]</sup>](#refer-anchor-2).
+In particularly, it describes the problem we are solving, our solution, our experiments and results, our contribution to the general research area, related work in the area, and future directions for our work[<sup>[2]</sup>](#refer-anchor-2).

 Now let's take a look at how to write an academic paper.
 I will divide this article into the following parts: